How to get Microsoft Office 365 for free

 If you're staying home more often due to the coronavirus pandemic, you might be in need of some basic tools on your personal or work computer, like Microsoft Office 365.
 And if you don't want to shell out the cash, there are a few ways you can get Office 365 and its apps for free.

-Microsoft's subscription service suite of productivity software -- including Word, Excel, PowerPoint, Outlook, Microsoft Teams, OneDrive and SharePoint -- typically costs $150 for a one-time installation, or between $70-$100 every year for access across devices and family members.
+Microsoft's subscription service suite of productivity software -- including Word, Excel, PowerPoint, Outlook, Microsoft Teams, OneDrive and SharePoint -- typically costs $150 for a one-time installation, or between $70 and $100 every year for access across devices and family members.

 Read more: How to download Windows 10 for free, now that Windows 7 is dead